Azure/terraform-azurerm-avm-res-desktopvirtualization-workspace/examples/global_private_endpoint/_header.md

-# Default example
+# Global Private Endpoint example

-This deploys the module in its simplest form.
+This deploys the module with the Initial feed discovery.
+Only one for all your Azure Virtual Desktop deployments.